StinkyMilo/Prosetta/Frontend/docs/Ellipse.md

 ## Example

 <editor :code='`
+Ellipse Example
-mov 30 30.
+by Milo Jacobs and Sarah Regraph\n mov 30 30.
 arc 50.
 arc -30 -30 50 70.
 `'
 :code-wordier="`
+Ellipse Example
+by Milo Jacobs and Sarah Regraph\n
 Move thirty to thirty!
 The arch is fifty years old!
 March sub thirty.
 Then sub thirty.
 Fifty then seventy!